davidemms/OrthoFinder/README.md

 ### Set Up
 1. Download the latest release from github: https://github.com/davidemms/OrthoFinder/releases (for this example we will assume it is OrthoFinder-1.0.6.tar.gz, change this as appropriate.)

-2. In a terminal, **cd** to where you downloaded the package
+2. In a terminal, 'cd' to where you downloaded the package

-3. Extract the files: **tar xzf OrthoFinder-1.0.6.tar.gz**
+3. Extract the files: `tar xzf OrthoFinder-1.0.6.tar.gz`

-4. Test you can run OrthoFinder: **OrthoFinder-1.0.6/orthofinder -h**.
+4. Test you can run OrthoFinder: `OrthoFinder-1.0.6/orthofinder -h`.
 OrthoFinder should print its 'help' text.

 To perform an analysis OrthoFinder requires some dependencies to be installed and in the system path (only the first two are needed to infer orthogroups and all four are needed to infer orthologues and gene trees as well):